plefferts-zz/ws-breadboard/README.md

 A simple extendable websocket listener to get you started building multiplayer HTML5 browser games.

+- Light-weight, super simple
+- Great for experiments, side-projects, learning to code.

 > Check out the [example games](https://github.com/plefferts/ws-breadboard-examples).

-###Great for experiments, side-projects, learning to code.
+###What you do

-- code your front-end in HTML5 and javascript
+- Code your front-end in HTML5 and javascript
-- build the back-end from pre-written plugins, or code your own (in python)
+- Build the back-end from pre-written plugins, or code your own (in python)
+- Start coding right away
+- Write your complex MMO back-end later

+###What you get
-- distribute your game as a `.exe` or `.app` (for Windows or Mac)
+- Ability to distribute your beta multiplayer game as a `.exe` or `.app` (for Windows or Mac)
-- players host their own server (like minecraft's `Open to LAN`)
+- Players host their own servers (like minecraft's `Open to LAN`)

-###Light-weight, super simple
-- start coding right away
-- no server bills
+- No server bills
-- write your complex MMO back-end later

 ##How it works
 1. Download and run the server app to host a LAN game.